Methodical Consideration for Interview Transcription in Qualitative Research

 Interview transcription is an integral component of several qualitative research studies.
-While, the role of transcription is not seen beyond “a behind-the-scene task”, it is without a doubt a powerful act of representation.
+While the role of transcription is not seen beyond “a behind-the-scenes task”, it is without a doubt a powerful act of representation.
 Although transcription can be carried out in varied forms, there is further need for methodical consideration which is often guided by the core value and goal of the research itself.

 Typically, transcription is performed under the purview of naturalized transcription where no detail or utterance is left out and denaturalized transcription that only focuses on rectifying grammar, removing noise and indistinct characters.
 But as a newbie researcher, what are the standards of transcription one must ascribe to?
 To explore the answer to this question is the exact premise of this write-up.

 In order to facilitate the organization of verbal data, attentive listening is highly important.
 The researcher may adopt the approach of naturalized transcription and pay close attention to every detail of the verbal texts.
 Repeated listening of the audio files, also gives the researcher insight and critique into their own work.
 In qualitative research, the way the researcher interacts with their participants, without mixing his or her own opinion and beliefs are important.
 By listening to the tapes, the researcher defines new standards for himself/herself which eventually becomes the core of the research.

 Listening to the data setting a standard of conduction interview is just one aspect of transcription.
 How the researcher shapes and presents the data is the next big consideration.
 This is when the approach of denaturalized transcription becomes relevant.
 While conducting an interview, both the participant and researcher may make grammatical errors, use slang, abbreviated language etc. The researcher may also use code notes or number.
 Decoding these data and presenting them in a coherent manner for academic use is the next big step.
 The key is to present the data in such a manner which is well structured and readable.